 5. Pascuales, Colima

-One of the lesser-known places in Mexico to surf is the state of Colima.
-If you are a more experienced surfer looking a quieter place to base yourself in Mexico, this is it.
+One of the lesser-known places in Mexico to surf in the state of Colima.
+If you are a more experienced surfer looking for a quieter place to base yourself in Mexico, this is it.
 Pascuales in Colima is among the best surf towns in Mexico.
 Although be aware this beach is for experienced surfers only.
 If you are a beginner and you want to surf here then you will need to take classes with one of the local surf schools.
 The beach is famous for waves of more than 25 feet high!

 When is the best time to surf in Pascuales?